Samuel-Green/B-3-Hackathon-Project-6/B3_Hackathon_PrePrint_Manuscript_Project-6_Master.md

 applied to the mean yearly value with 3 significant digits of the PPI trajectory; the Rao's Q index with different values of α, applied to the same dataset; and the Rao's Q index with our implementation of the TWDTW function across the full time series of 144 images.
-A gross visual inspection of [Figure 3](#Figure_3) illustrates the inviability of the Shannon's H index, because using a moving window that was 3 pixels wide, all pixels had different mean biodiversity values and it was not possible to classify the ecosystem into different groups.
+A simple visual inspection of [Figure 3](#Figure_3) illustrates the unsuitability of Shannon's H index, as when using a 3 pixel wide moving window, all pixels exhibited different mean biodiversity values and it was impossible to classify the ecosystem into different groups.
 The standard Rao's Q index correctly identified the main biodiversity hotspot as the plateau atop the hill, and a secondary hotspot where the road intersects with the study site.
 We observed that Rao's Q index does not change, changing alpha given that all pixels are different.
-Finally, our new implementation of distance resulted in two meaningful differences from the standard Rao's Q index: the road is no longer a secondary hotspot, and the main biodiversity hotspot moved at the borders between two of the communities identified by our expert.
+Finally, our new implementation of distance resulted in two meaningful differences from the standard Rao's Q index: the road is no longer a secondary hotspot, and the main biodiversity hotspot moved to the borders between two of the communities identified by our expert.

 ![Figure 1: A drone image giving an overview of the study site and its